-Stifel does not have any adverse financial conditions to disclose under this Item.
+Our firm does not have any adverse financial conditions to disclose under this Item.

-ERISA Rule 408(b)(2) DISCLOSRUE INFORMATION FOR QUALIFIED RETIREMENT PLANS
+ERISA RULE 408(b)(2) DISCLOSRUE INFORMATION FOR QUALIFIED RETIREMENT PLANS

 This section generally describes the fiduciary status of, investment advisory services provided by, and compensation paid to Stifel with respect to ERISA qualified retirement plans (each, a "Plan").